Sycinz/port-scanner/README.md

 # port-scanner
 Simple python tcp port scanner.
-It scans for open or closed ports.
+It scans for open or closed ports and running services.